-After you have established that the dog is not breathing and his heart has stopped beating then it is time to immediately start performing CPR.
+After you have established that the dog is not breathing and his heart has stopped beating, it is time to immediately start performing CPR.
 There are three steps to dog CPR:

 The most important part of CPR is chest compressions.
 By compressing and releasing the heart, it forces blood to circulate, allowing whatever oxygenated blood in your dog’s body to move to the brain and other vital organs.